-The exquisite Romanian Athenaeum is the majestic heart of Romania’s classical music tradition.
+The exquisite Athenaeum is the majestic heart of Romania’s classical-music tradition.
 Scenes from Romanian history are featured on the interior fresco inside the Big Hall on the 1st floor; the dome is 41m high.
-A huge appeal dubbed ‘Give a Penny for the Athenaeum’ saved it from disaster after funds dried up in the late-19th century.
-Today it’s home to the George Enescu Philharmonic Orchestra and normally only open during concerts, but you can often take a peak inside.
+A huge appeal dubbed ‘Give a Penny for the Athenaeum’ saved it from disaster after funds dried up in the late 19th century.
+Today it’s home to the George Enescu Philharmonic Orchestra and normally only open during concerts, but you can often take a peek inside.

 The peristyle is adorned with mosaics of five Romanian rulers, including Moldavian prince Vasile Lupu (r 1512–21), Wallachian Matei Basarab (r 1632–54) and King Carol I (r 1881–1914).
 It was built in 1888, and George Enescu made his debut here in 1898, followed five years later by the first performance of his masterpiece, Romanian Rhapsody.